 Please share your photos of land art on our social media pages with #ParkPic to show your support for your local parks.
 You can also send your photos to email@example.com.

 Our countryside rangers carry out maintenance on 35 countryside sites, and 450 miles of public rights of way.
 Our sites vary from fishing ponds through to nature reserves, canals and disused railway lines.

-They are experienced in a wide range of skills, such as dry stone walling, footbridge building, access management, habitat conservation and general maintenance.
+They have a wide range of skills, such as dry stone walling, footbridge building, access management, habitat conservation and general maintenance.

 Volunteer countryside rangers